Please report to Fishbowl Space for temp work. Sign below."

 - Dog Food Diet: Subverted with Bee when she tells Puppycat she won't eat his dog and cat food after her stomach growls and she has no money to buy food.

-- Donut Mess with a Cop: See Police Are Useless.
+- Donut Mess with a Cop: See Police Are Useless below.

 - Dumpster Dive: How Bee really got Puppycat's presents for him when she claims the pet store she used to work at is going out of business.

-- Foreshadowing: Minor, but Bee accidentally hurts herself with the umbrella the same way she would later hurt Deckard with.
+- Five-Second Foreshadowing: In the early part of the pilot, Bee accidentally hurts herself with the umbrella the same way she would later hurt Deckard with.

 - Funny Background Event: The turtle taking the sushi from the temp. agent's head.

-- Glamour Failure: Puppycat's reflection, at one point briefly changers into the outlaw.
+- Glamour Failure: Puppycat's reflection, at one point, briefly changes into the space outlaw.

 - Groin Attack: Bee accidentally does this to Deckard.
 With an umbrella.